• Skip to primary navigation

 a mixing bowl filled with a layer of white marshmallow mixture and a lavender marshmallow mixture

-How to Make Easy Homemade Marshmallow Peeps
+How to Make Homemade Peeps

-You probably have better piping skills than I do and if that's the case, go ahead and pipe a few chicks or rabbit peeps.
+You probably have better piping skills than I do, and if that's the case, go ahead and pipe a few chicks or rabbit peeps.
 However, if you're like me and struggle with it, just turn the rest of the marshmallow mixture into "kisses".
-Alternatively, you can make a pan of marshmallows and use cookie cutters to the peep shapes which will be much easier than trying to pipe them. *See recipe notes for instructions on how to do this.

 2. Bloom the gelatin: